alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

-I came across a fascinating video by [Stephen Travers](https://www.stephentraversart.com) about how to handle overwhelming detail in visual art (sketches and drawings) and I thought there might be something to learn there about how we write software.
+I came across a fascinating video by [Stephen Travers](https://www.stephentraversart.com) about how to handle overwhelming detail in visual art (sketches and drawings) and I thought there might be something to learn there about how we create abstractions in our software.

 Like an artist, a software developer is tasked with expressing the nuance and complexities of the real world in a way that a computer (and other humans) can